Smith County, Texas

 Smith County is a county in the U.S. state of Texas.
 As of the 2020 census, its population was 233,479.
 Its county seat is Tyler.
 Smith County is named for James Smith, a general during the Texas Revolution.
 Smith County is part of the Tyler metropolitan statistical area and the Tyler–Jacksonville combined statistical area.

 History

 For thousands of years, indigenous peoples occupied this area of present-day Texas.
 The first known inhabitants of the area now known as Smith County were the Caddo Indians, who were recorded here until 1819.
-That year, a band of Cherokee, led by The Bowl (also known as Chief Bowles), migrated from Georgia and settled in what are now Smith and Rusk counties.
+That year, a band of Cherokee, led by their chief, "The Bowl" (also known as Chief Bowles), migrated from Georgia and settled in what are now Smith and Rusk counties.
 The Treaty of Bowles Village on February 23, 1836, between the Republic of Texas and the Cherokee and 12 affiliated tribes, gave all of Smith and Cherokee counties, as well as parts of western Rusk County, southern Gregg (formed from Rusk County in 1873) and southeastern Van Zandt counties to the tribes.

 Native Americans remained on these lands until the Cherokee War in the summer of 1839, as part of European-American conflicts with Native Americans in Texas.
 The Cherokee were driven out of Smith County.
 In this period, Cherokee and other Native American nations were forced from the Southeast United States to west of the Mississippi River to Indian Territory during Indian Removal.

 After 1845, some Cherokee returned when Benjamin Franklin Thompson, a white man married to a Cherokee, purchased 10,000 acres of land in Rusk County and allowed them to settle.
 The Mount Tabor Indian Community developed here, some six miles south of present-day Kilgore.
 The community later grew and incorporated areas near Overton, Arp, and Troup, Texas.

 In July 1846, Smith County separated from the Nacogdoches District and was named for James Smith, a general of the Texas Revolution.
 At this time, Tyler was designated as the county seat.